Senths02/portfolio/src/content/watch-party-data.md

 - Design intent

 The rationale for BBC Together taking priority was to:
-- Avoid deterring watch party users on entry with the Data Pod
+- Avoid deterring watch party users on entry
 - Focus on a single service to prevent cognitive load and context switching
 - Convey ambitions for the technology as a utility service

 <br>

 #### Conveying the future
-There were limitations to conveying ambitions for the technology.
+Unfortunately, there were limitations to conveying ambitions for the technology.

 In the future, the Data Pod would be a separate product from the watch party service.